 - Living and learning communities (available only to upperclass students; communities focused on developing an in-depth understanding of in issue in society)

-- Substance free floors (available to all students; communities in which residents and visitors, regardless of their age, abstain from the use of alcohol)
+- Alcohol-free communities (available to all students; communities in which residents and visitors, regardless of their age, abstain from possessing alcohol)

 - Off-campus housing (available only to students who meet one or more of the criteria for an exception to the residency policy)